brianchmiel1/Case-Study-2-How-Can-a-Wellness-Technology-Company-Play-It-Smart-/README.md

 #### Business Task

-The bussiness task is to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into how people are already using their smart devices.
+The business task is to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into how people are already using their smart devices.
 Then, using this information, create high-level recommendations for how these trends can inform Bellabeat marketing strategy.